Language and Learning Seminar Course (LLS1000) Course Time for 2021/22:

 Another module focuses on a detailed examination of career development theories and the potential impact of disabilities on an individual's career path.
 We hope that exploring these issues will benefit students as they progress through university and beyond.

-Students can review a sample course outline: Working Course Outline LLS 1000.
-Please note the course outline will be finalized the first day of classes.
+Please note the course outline will be finalized the first day of classes after discussion with the students.